 Basal cell carcinomas, the most common skin cancers, are particularly common among fair-skinned people on sun-exposed skin.

-Consider the diagnosis with typical lesions (eg, shiny, slowly enlarging papule, often with a shiny, pearly border) and lesions that alternately crust and heal.
+Consider the diagnosis with typical lesions (eg, shiny, slowly enlarging papule, often with a shiny, pearly border) and lesions that bleed easily or alternately crust and heal.

 Refer patients to specialists for treatment, usually by locally destructive methods.